The majority of interviews and assessments will take place online.

 • that the best applicants are selected

 The structure and content of interviews will vary across specialties and levels.
-Recruitment offices will inform applicants of the format of the interview or Selection Centre, including the number of stations and competences being assessed.
+Recruitment offices will inform you of the format of the interview or Selection Centre, including the number of stations and competences being assessed.

 Scores